qd-cae/qd-cae-python/README.md

 ## Linux

 In the [dist folder](https://github.com/qd-cae/qd-cae-python/tree/master/dist) usually are some precompiled Linux wheels for installation with pip.
-Note that Linux wheels rarely work accross different systems, so do not expect them to work and also please see the [Compilation](#Compilation) section below.
-It's quite simple to compile it yourself.
+Note that Linux wheels rarely work accross different systems, so do not expect them to work and in case of trouble see the [Compilation](#Compilation) section below.
+It's quite simple to compile it yourself on Linux.

 # Compilation

 ## Windows

 Windows only supports compilation for python3.5 and higher.
-This is for the reason that python2 needs an ancient MSCV compiler, which does not support the new coding standard C++14 (also the old compiler created very slow code).
+This is for the reason that python2 needs an ancient MSCV compiler, which does not support the new coding standard C++14 (also the old compiler created very very very slow code).

 First download [BOOST for C++](http://www.boost.org/) (we only need headers, do not compile it).